john-h-k/john-h-k.github.io/learn-dx12/Nano-COM.md

 ## Debugging COM leaks

 COM leaks are a real, real, real pain to debug.
-Thankfully, DirectX has a fewer helpers that make discovering and fixing leaks a lot easier.
+Thankfully, DirectX has a few helpers that make discovering and fixing leaks a lot easier.

 Your first port of call should be `ID3D12DebugDevice::ReportLiveDeviceObjects` (`QueryInterface` the debug device off of the D3D12 device).
 I recommend using `D3D12_RLDO_DETAIL | D3D12_RLDO_IGNORE_INTERNAL` flags for noticing leaks - you get object types and names (when named), and ignore stuff being kept alive by the D3D12 runtime, which aren't your responsibility.

 `ID3DDestructionNotifier` is also a useful type. `QueryInterface` for it off of you D3D12 object, and then call `RegisterDestructionCallback` that will be called when the object is released (the ref count equals 0).
-You can then log this, set a breakpoint, etc - just note you cannot safely access the object, as it is partially through the destruction process.
+You can then log this, set a breakpoint, etc - just note you cannot safely access the object, as it may have started the destruction process and so the object's internal state is undefined.